matter-labs/zksync-web-era-docs/docs/api/swift/accounts-l1-l2.md

 `WalletL1` and `Wallet` objects provide a deposit workflow.
 For more information, please refer to the method specification [`Deposit`](accounts.md#deposit).

-For a complete example of how to execute the deposit workflow, take a look at the following: [Deposit ETH and ERC20 token](examples/deposit.md).

 ## Request execute

 `WalletL1` and `Wallet` objects provide an option to request execution of L2 transaction from L1.
 For more information, please refer